BennyTheDev/pipe-specs/README.md

 - All unisgned integers from 0 - 16 must be encoded as OP_0/OP_FALSE, OP_1/OP_TRUE to OP_16
 - Only 1 OP_RETURN is allowed per TX
 - Burning
-- - No self-referencing burn events allowed.
-To burn tokens, they have to be assigned to a beneficiary receiver that represents a burner address.
-  - Exception is if no change address is specified as quadruple with the Transfer function.
-In this case, remaining tokens of a transfer will be indeed burned.
+- - If no change address is specified as quadruple with the Transfer function, remaining tokens of a transfer will be burned.
-  - This means a PIPE TX is invalid if it points to the output containing OP_RETURN or any scriptPubyKey entry _not_ containing a beneficiary receiver (address/pubkey)
+  - Tokens associated with UTXOs in inputs will be burned if a function of a TX is rejected.
-  - Any rule-breaking TX will lead to rejecting the TX for a function.
-In case of transfer, any rejection will lead to tokens being burned.
-Clients have to apply careful validations of all rules before pushing a transaction.
+  - Therefore, clients have to apply careful validations of all rules before pushing a transaction.
 - Indexers/wallets must detect reorgs and re-index from the first reorg'ed block - 7.
 - Indexing starts with block 809608 (included)